 The Social Security Administration requires you to meet the specific qualifications and requirements under law, not necessarily if you believe you are disabled or even if your doctor labels you as disabled.
+The SSA's Disability Determination Services (DDS) will evaluate your claim or appeal to establish if you meet the SSA's definition of disabled.
+This means you must be unable to to engage in substantial gainful activity (SGA) due to a medical condition.
+This needs to continue for at least twelve months.

 #1: Are You Working While Applying for Social Security Disability?